 "We must never lose sight of the fact that behind all of the evaluations, progress reports, correspondence, and IEP meetings, there exists a living, breathing child with unique and individual needs.”

 Gary Mayerson is a graduate of the Georgetown University Law Center and the S.I.
 Newhouse School of Public Communications at Syracuse University.
 In 2000, Gary founded Mayerson & Associates as the first civil rights law firm in the nation dedicated to representing individuals with autism and related developmental disorders.

 Gary is the author of the books " Autism’s Declaration of Independence," and “How To Compromise With Your School District Without Compromising Your Child,” the "ABA Litigation" chapter appearing in Dr. Ivar Lovaas' book, Teaching Individuals With Developmental Delays, the “Legal Considerations” chapter appearing in the Second Edition of Dr. Donna Geffner’s book, Auditory Processing Disorders, and the “Autism in the Courtroom” chapter appearing in the Fourth Edition of Dr. Fred R. Volkmar’s seminal treatise, Autism, and Pervasive Developmental Disorders.
 In March of 2019, the New York Law School Law Review published Gary's law review article concerning how the Supreme Court's unanimous decision in Endrew F. may help students with autism to generalize their skills.
-Gary’s second book for parents and professionals, Autism’s Declaration of Independence, is slated to be released in early 2020.
+Gary’s second book for parents and professionals, Autism’s Declaration of Independence, is slated to be released in July 2020.